Pi

 unambiguous definition of Pi:

-is a curve that has the distance of 1 from a point that that
+a curve that has the unit distance of 1 from a point that that

-lies on the line.
-The semicircle has the starting and ending points
+lies on a line.
+The semicircle has the starting and ending points on

-on the line.
-At the starting point it is possible to traverse either
+the line.
+At the starting point it is possible to traverse either a

 to get to the same ending point.